-Even though you like this person, you may not want a relationship with them because you may believe that you are just not of the frame of mind to take on the challenge.
+Even though you like this person, you don’t want a relationship with them, believing you aren’t of the frame of mind to take on the challenge.

-You may have observed relationships around you that failed and you are worried that if you were to get into a relationship with this person, it would fail as well.
+You have observed relationships around you that failed and you are worried that if you were to get into a relationship with this person, it would be destined to fail too.

-You may fear that you wouldn’t know how to deal with this outcome.
-You are fearful about this kind of heartbreak and what it could do to you emotionally.
+You are fearful about this heartbreak and what it could do to you emotionally.

-These are all fears that some people tend to have when it comes to relationships.
+These are fears that people have when it comes to relationships.

 Something you do need to understand is that no relationship is without risk.

 If you believe that all you need to do is wait it out until you meet the perfect person, you are mistaken and misguided.

 No relationship comes with a guarantee that everything is going to work out.

 No relationship comes with a sticker that reads, “Guaranteed Success Or Your Money Back.”

 This means that we are prone to mistakes and mishaps.